-The Annual Jasper Dark Sky Festival from October 14 - 23 caters to all levels of astronomy fans with everything from speakers, to workshops, to kids programs to night time star parties.
+The Annual Jasper Dark Sky Festival in October caters to all levels of astronomy fans with everything from speakers, to workshops, to kids programs to night time star parties.
 Make a point of attending this event to get the full scoop on all things astro!

 4. Camp under the stars